SEED-platform/seed-website/docs/user_doc_data_import.md

-    One of the primary sources of building information for benchmarking and Building Performance Standards (BPS) ordinances is data entered by building owners into ENERGY STAR Portfolio Manager which is then shared with jurisdictions who are determining compliance with the ordinances.
+    One of the primary sources of building information for benchmarking and Building Performance Standards (BPS) ordinances is data entered by building owners into ENERGY STAR&reg; Portfolio Manager&reg; which is then shared with jurisdictions who are determining compliance with the ordinances.

     SEED can import data from spreadsheets downloaded from ENERGY STAR